-5.3.2 Where there are no students or applicants on a programme, and the programme is to be archived, then T2.16 Programme Closure Form (Route A) should be completed by the appropriate Programme Lead or Liaison Manager (for collaborative provision), signed off by the Faculty AESC and sent to APQO, via the link QAO.
-APQO will notify the Student & Course Administration Team (Student Central) and Admissions Office, and the University Academic Enhancement & Standards Committee.
+5.3.2 Where there are no students or applicants on a programme, and the programme is to be archived, the closure form (T2.15) should be completed by the appropriate Programme Lead or Liaison Manager (for collaborative provision), signed off by the Faculty AESC/QLIC and sent to APQO, via the link QAO.
+APQO will notify the Student Records & Curriculum Management Team and Admissions Office, and the University Quality & Learning Infrastructure Committee.

 5.3.3 Where existing provision is to be replaced by a new programme in the same subject area, the implementation plan for the new provision, and phasing out of the old programme, will be outlined in the new programme submission document and in the report of the programme approval panel.
-T2.16 Programme Closure Form (Route A) should be completed by the Programme Lead, checked by the Student & Course Administration Team, and attached to the submission document, for processing on the course record system after the new programme approval event.
+A programme closure form (T2.15) should be completed by the Programme Lead, checked by the Student Records & Curriculum Management Team, and attached to the submission document, for processing on the course record system after the new programme approval event.

 5.3.7 The role of the exit group is to:

-5.3.8 The end point of the exit group’s work, once all the issues referred to in 6.3.7 above have been satisfactorily resolved, is the completion of T2.17 Programme closure form (Route B), which should be submitted together with the initial risk assessment and a report on phasing out costs, for approval by the Faculty Executive group, or SMT (if more than one Faculty is involved).
+5.3.8 The end point of the exit group’s work, once all the issues referred to in 5.3.7 above have been satisfactorily resolved, is the completion of the programme closure form (T2.16), which should be submitted together with the initial risk assessment and a report on phasing out costs, for approval by the Faculty Executive group, or VCG (if more than one Faculty is involved).

-5.3.9 The approved closure form will then be submitted, via the Faculty link QAO, to Faculty AESC for consideration of the teaching out and quality assurance arrangements to ensure they are sufficient to protect the interests of any remaining students.
-AESC will approve the removal of the programme from the University’s portfolio on behalf of Academic Board.
-The Faculty AESC will be responsible for monitoring the teaching out plans once approved by AESC and the exit group is not required to continue beyond approval of the closure form by the Faculty Executive.
-However, in some, more complex cases – for example the closure of a partnership involving more than one Faculty - the original exit group may continue to meet from time to time, to review progress with/share experiences of teach-out arrangements and, if necessary, recommend further action to the relevant Faculty AESCs, Faculty Executive Groups or SMT.
+5.3.9 The approved closure form will then be submitted, via the Faculty link QAO, to Faculty AESC/QLIC for consideration of the teaching out and quality assurance arrangements to ensure they are sufficient to protect the interests of any remaining students.
+QLIC will approve the removal of the programme from the University’s portfolio on behalf of Academic Board.
+The Faculty AESC/QLIC will be responsible for monitoring the teaching out plans once approved by QLIC and the exit group is not required to continue beyond approval of the closure form by the Faculty Executive.
+However, in some, more complex cases – for example the closure of a partnership involving more than one Faculty - the original exit group may continue to meet from time to time, to review progress with/share experiences of teach-out arrangements and, if necessary, recommend further action to the relevant Faculty AESC/QLICs, Faculty Executive Groups or VCG.

-5.3.10 Once approved, the APQO will report the outcomes of the closure process to relevant Offices of the Directorate of Academic & Student Affairs, to ensure that prospectus and UCAS entries are amended, and eCSIS and other definitive programme information is updated.
-Once all remaining students have completed the programme, the CSAT will designate it as ‘archived’ on the system.
+5.3.10 Once approved, the APQO will report the outcomes of the closure process to relevant teams, to ensure that prospectus and UCAS entries are amended, and the records system and other definitive programme information is updated.
+Once all remaining students have completed the programme, the Student Records & Curriculum Management Team will designate it as ‘archived’ on the system.